aplteam/Tatin/docs/TatinForContributors.md

 {noQLXFlag} #.Tatin.Admin.Make {type}
 ```

 * `{noQLXFlag}` is an optional Boolean that defaults to 0.
-It makes sense to set this to 1 only for debugging piurposes.
+Setting this to 1 makes sense only for debugging purposes.

 * `{type}` must be an integer in the range of 0, 1, 2 or 3.

-   0 means that the version number is not changed apart from the build ID which is always bumped.
+   | 0 | The version number is not changed apart from the build ID which is always bumped

-   If `type←1` then the patch number is bumped.
-If `type←2` the minor version is bumped and the patch number is set to 0.
-If `type←3` the major version is bumped and the minor as well as the patch number are set to 0.
+   | 1 | The patch number is bumped.
+   | 2 | The minor version is bumped; the patch number is set to 0
+   | 3 | The major version is bumped; minor and patch number are set to 0

 The `Make` function performs the following steps: